 While some of these are standard features for most grinders, OXO adds a special innovative touch to the way they function on this grinder.

-Other ideas completely change the game for grinders at this price range by giving professional-grade capabilities in the comfort of your own kitchen at home.
+Other ideas completely change the game for grinders at this price range by giving a professional grinder capabilities in the comfort of your own kitchen at home.

 While this conical burr grinder is priced for entry to mid-level aficionados, some of its settings and features require a small learning curve to master--we'll tell you how to make the most out of them a little later on.